-Lung cancer is very difficult to detect at an early stage because the symptoms often do not advanced. until disease has The symptoms include persistent appear the cough, sputum streaked with blood, chest pain, repeated attacks and of pneumonia or bronchitis.
+Lung cancer is very difficult to detect at an early stage because the symptoms often do not advanced. include appear until the disease has The symptoms persistent cough, sputum streaked with blood, chest pain. and repeated attacks of pneumonia or bronchitis.